kovidgoyal/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There can be several causes for this:

+    * If you get no errors but the calibre window does not appear, it has
+      probably just appeared off screen.
+You can gather all windows onto the
+      current screen using one of the techniques described `here <https://www.wikihow.com/Bring-an-Off-Screen-Window-Back-on-Windows>`__.

     * If you get an error about calibre not being able to open a file because it is in use by another program, do the following:

        * Uninstall calibre